Archima20/Python/README.md

 **Beautiful Soup**: Used for web scraping, and extracting data from HTML and XML documents.

-**Selenium**: Automates web browser interaction, useful for scraping dynamic web content.
+**Selenium**: Automates web browser interaction, for scraping dynamic web content.

 **Pandas**: Can import data from a variety of file formats, such as CSV, Excel, and SQL databases.